Photo by: J Steedle

 Tour Overview

 The Strabo Photo Tour Collection is proud to announce a special tour to Puglia.
-Although it is a region in Italy, it is a different vision than you have seen before.
+Although it is a region in Italy, it is a different vision of Italy than you have seen before.
 You will notice the influences from the Greek Isles in architecture and your taste buds.
 It is certainly less traveled than the typical tour of Tuscany, Rome, or Venice.
-Yet still filled with the daily lives of people that grow olives, make wine and cheese, raising their families in these busy hill towns of the ‘heel of the boot’....
+Yet still filled with the daily lives of people that grow olives, make wine and cheese, raising...

 The Strabo Photo Tour Collection is proud to announce a special tour to Puglia.
-Although it is a region in Italy, it is a different vision than you have seen before.
+Although it is a region in Italy, it is a different vision of Italy than you have seen before.
 You will notice the influences from the Greek Isles in architecture and your taste buds.
 It is certainly less traveled than the typical tour of Tuscany, Rome, or Venice.
 Yet still filled with the daily lives of people that grow olives, make wine and cheese, raising their families in these busy hill towns of the ‘heel of the boot’.
 The cities and villages have very narrow streets, and you’ll notice the architecture changing from one location to the next.
-Come explore from the ancient city of Matera, to Lecce – referred to as the Florence of Puglia, and on to coastal port towns, and the famous Trullo in the interior.
+Come explore from the ancient city of Matera to Lecce – referred to as the Florence of Puglia, and on to coastal port towns, and the famous Trulli in the interior.

-Together you will explore the rich history, beauty, arts and culture.
-You will photograph and walk among architecture influenced by the Greeks and Romans, with Byzantine and Baroque styles; Roman mosaics, and UNESCO World Heritage Sites.
+Together you will explore the rich history, beauty, arts, and culture.
+You will photograph and walk among architecture influenced by the Greeks and Romans, with Byzantine and Baroque styles, Roman mosaics, and UNESCO World Heritage Sites.
 Explore hilltop villages, enjoy the cuisine, and last but not least taste the wine.

 We always welcome tour companions who are not photographers.
 There are interesting aspects of Italian life waiting to be explored in every location.
 The trip’s leisurely pace will provide ample opportunity to wander through medieval hill towns, and feast on the renowned regional foods and wines.
-You will need to remain flexible to accommodate for unforeseen photographic opportunities, as events and weather changes we want to remain adaptable to photograph unique opportunities.
+You will need to remain flexible to accommodate for unforeseen photographic opportunities, as events and weather changes, we want to remain adaptable to photograph unique opportunities.
 The accommodations that have been chosen combine simple, clean, and comfortable with good service at each location.

 Each of the areas we will visit has something unique to offer, and we will have time to explore them at leisure.
 The trip is suitable for virtually every level of photography or special interest.
 Anyone who is physically fit, and in good health should be able to participate in the entire program.
 The majority of time will be spent walking in hill towns.
 As in all our tours we walk at a photographer’s pace.
 Some of the sites will be uneven surfaces, or many steps to reach a particular vantage point.
-Please call us at 607-756-8676 if you have any specific questions on fitness or health.
+Please call us at 607-423-2525 if you have any specific questions on fitness or health.

 Photo Leader